 First Jarret Johnson leaves...then Cory Redding... then Ben Grubbs signs with New Orleans for 5 years and $36 million, $16 million guaranteed...
-Now the Ravens have lost both of their unrestricted free-agent backup safeties in the same day.

 And they’ve also now had two defenders follow former Ravens defensive coordinator Chuck Pagano to Indianapolis.

 Tom Zbikowski has agreed to terms on a contract with the Colts, he confirmed via Twitter.
 Zbikowski joins defensive end Cory Redding in Indianapolis as Pagano retools his roster.